franciscoandres/headliner/README.md

-# Radix
+# Headline

-Radix is an OOCSS tool
+Headline is an OOCSS tool

 ## Todo